Risks and causes

 Alcohol

 Pancreatic cancer is more common in people with chronic pancreatitis.
-About 70 out of 100 cases of chronic pancreatitis (about 70%) are due to long term heavy drinking.
+About 70 out of 100 cases of chronic pancreatitis (about 70%) are due to drinking high amounts of alcohol over a long time.

-Some research suggests there may be a link between heavy drinkers and risk of pancreatic cancer.
-The results showed the risk is higher in people who drink more than 6 units of alcohol a day compared to those who drink less than 6 units.
+Some research suggests there may be a link between heavy drinking and the risk of pancreatic cancer.
+The results showed the risk is higher in people who drink 3 or more units of alcohol a day compared to those who drink less than 3 units.
+3 units is about 1 pint (568mls) of 5.2% strength lager or 1 large glass (250mls) of 12% strength wine.

 High energy radiation (ionising radiation)

-Exposure to high energy radiation (x-rays or gamma rays) is linked to an increased risk of pancreatic cancer.
+Exposure to high energy radiation (x-rays or gamma rays) is linked to a very small increased risk of pancreatic cancer.
 This could be through medical tests such as x-rays and CT scans, or having radiotherapy for cancer.

 Although having radiotherapy in the past has been linked with an increased risk of cancer, the risk is balanced by the need to treat the original cancer.